 Help Us Get a ‘Foothold’

-We can’t.
-Indeed, we can’t remember one — ever.
+We could not.
+Indeed, we couldn’t remember one — ever.
 It is attestation that we’re losing the battle and the war.
 It’s time to change the strategy

 For starters, we have to stop . . . doing what we’re doing, that is.